Vector Smart Object

 At Environ, we have extensive experience in providing both large scale qualifying works and ongoing maintenance contracts.
 We’re a family-run company who have built our reputation through high quality work at a fair price.

-Our teams of skilled tradespeople always have excellent rapport with the leaseholders of any properties we work on, and we do our best to make sure everyone who lives in the building is as informed and undisturbed during the works as possible.
+Our teams of skilled tradespeople always have an excellent rapport with the leaseholders of any properties we work on, and we do our best to make sure everyone who lives in the building is as informed and undisturbed during the works as possible.

 We have a genuine passion for taking care of London’s buildings, especially its irreplaceable Georgian, Edwardian and Victorian architecture.
-Director Terry Clark is a member for the Society for the Protection of Ancient Buildings, and we’re proud of our portfolio of Conservation Area and listed building restorations.
+Director Terry Clark is a member of the Society for the Protection of Ancient Buildings, and we’re proud of our portfolio of Conservation Area and listed building restorations.

 Best of all, we provide an all-in-one, top-to-bottom service, from roofing and plumbing to carpentry and electrics – all with reliable project management and transparent contracts.

-All the above information is shared from our perspective as contractors and is not legal advice.
+If you want to nominate us for Section 20 works, call our friendly customer service team now or request your call back.All the above information is shared from our perspective as contractors and is not legal advice.
 For further information, please read the Section 20 legislation here or contact a solicitor familiar with property law.

 Related posts